PushOak/image-slider/README.md

 # Step 7 - Add function to change pages in order to avoid code duplication
 The function get a linkId and pageToHide and pageToShow and show the correct page

+# Step 8 - Use currentPageId
+Hold the shown page in a variable currentPageId
+Hide the shown page using the variable
+Show the page you want to display i.e. about page Change the currentPageId with the new page